railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_rebates.rst

    *Configuring a year-end rebate*

-A campaign must have a name, a start date, and an end date.
+A campaign must have a name, a refund journal, a start date, and an end date.
 After entering this information, you should describe the lines of the campaign.
 Each line can be applied to a product or a category of products.
 Then set the quantity of products sold from which the discount is applied, and the amount of the rebate as a percentage of the actual sales volume.

-When you've defined the campaign you can active it by clicking the :guilabel:`Open` button.
+When you have defined the campaign you can active it by clicking the :guilabel:`Open` button.
 The figure :ref:`fig-discamp` shows a campaign with a rebate on computers which is between 10% and 20% depending on the sales volume.